Lyy-iiis/imeanflow/README.md

   <img src="assets/teaser.png" width="60%">
 </p>

-This is the official PyTorch re-implementation for the paper [Improved Mean Flows: On the Challenges of Fastforward Generative Models](https://arxiv.org/abs/2512.02012).
+This is the official PyTorch re-implementation for the paper [Improved Mean Flows: On the Challenges of Fastforward Generative Models](https://arxiv.org/abs/2512.02012), which is originally implemented with JAX+TPUs.
 This code is written and tested on H100 GPUs.

 ## Initialization